User Guide

 -

-deletes the 2nd contact in the entire contact list. -
+list_contactfollowed bydelete_contact 2deletes the 2nd contact in the entire contact list. -

 Selecting a contact: select_contact